-On 7 December, the Department of Media & Communication will host a World Café on “festivalization and the city – a media and communication perspective”.
-This event includes high-profile speakers, panel session and roundtable discussions.
+On 7 December, the PAC hosted a World Café on “festivalization and the city – a media and communication perspective” at Platform 21 in Rotterdam.
+This event was organised together with Dr. Arno van der Hoeven, Dr. Erik Hitters and Dr. Tonny Krijnen.
+It aimed at enhancing the link between our students and the experts in the work field, and included high-profile speakers, panel session and roundtable discussions.

-During the 2nd PAC World Café, we will explore the various aspects of festivalization, and the important role of media and communication in its process.
-Our distinguished speakers will share with you how they made successful festivals happen in Rotterdam.
-They will also discuss with you in a roundtable setup about how your knowledge on media and communication may contribute to the organization of a remarkable event.
+During the 2nd PAC World Café, we explored the various aspects of festivalization, and the important role of media and communication in its process.
+Our distinguished speakers shared how they made successful festivals happen in Rotterdam.
+They also discussed in a roundtable setup about how knowledge on media and communication may contribute to the organization of a remarkable event.
+The participating speakers were:

-- Gilles de Sitter, Marketing Manager of Jazz International Rotterdam
+- Gilles de Sitter, Marketing Manager of Architecture Film Festival Rotterdam and Circusstad Festival

 - Laurens van Wesep, Co-founder of Creativ Minds and organizer of the Jaws at the Kralingse Plas